gurhub/happier-git-workflow/README.md

 * bugfix/your-jira-issue-key
 ```

-# How to create a branch from JIRA
+# How to create a branch on the JIRA Software

 Use the *Development > Create a branch* to create a new branch over the JIRA.